booktree/booktree/README.md

 -   **book sale** and **bounties**.
 Users can sell books and receive bounties, and we take a small percentage of their profit.

--   we will stay almost entirely **open source** forever, so that anyone can contribute with great features.
+-   we will stay as **open source** as possible as long as it does not hinder the project.

+    If we feel that we need to start making closed source features to get money to continue delivering the best product we will do so.

 Planned development timetable at: [timetable.md](timetable.md).